CodeKommissar/The-WebDev-Blog/content/html/first_steps.md

 If you're new to this blog and don't know how to use the terminal, or if you already forgot the basic commands, give that section a quick review and come back.

 Why?
-Because you will be doing your first assignment right now:
+Because you'll be doing your first assignment right now:

 1. Open your terminal, you should be in your *home* directory.
-2. Enter inside your "The_WebDev_Blog" directory using the **cd** command.
+2. U  sing the **cd** command, go inside your "The_WebDev_Blog" directory.
 3. Inside of the "The_WebDev_Blog" directory, using the **mkdir** command, create a new directory called "HTML".
 4. Go inside that "HTML" directory and making use of the **touch** command